danmofo/website/README.md

 ## Prerequisites
 - Java 8 - http://openjdk.java.net/
 - Flyway, `brew install flyway`
+- Common Java repository, `git clone https://github.com/danmofo/common`

 ## Setup / development
 - Download the source, `git clone https://github.com/danmofo/website`
 - Install Java dependencies, `mvn install`
 - Set up the database, `./build.sh`.
 Note, this will remove any existing databases and recreate the schema from scratch.
 This is only for development purposes whilst the database is in a state of flux.

+## Tests
+There are a mixture of unit / integration tests available, to run them, make sure Maven is installed and run the following from the root directory: `mvn clean test`.

 ## Building / deployment
 - todo